Volume 18, Number 4, November 2011

 The tick counts in this study were conducted at 24 hours following each challenge, rather than 48 hours assessments.
 Previous studies have demonstrated that the efficacy of the imidacloprid/ permethrin combination at 48 hours is typically above 90% for three to four weeks or more, dependant upon the tick species studied (Doyle et al., 2005; Dryden et al., 2008; Tielemans et al., 2010).
 Another study performed against two tick species reported a rapid, but short-term activity of imidacloprid/permethrin causing a significant number of one of the tick species to remain unattached and repelled following infestation (Dryden et al., 2006).
 The quicker a product acts, the lower the probability that a tick will initiate its blood feeding and transmit pathogens.
 Short-term rapid activity is important, but pets can be exposed to ticks throughout the treatment interval, not just in the days immediately following treatment.
 Therefore, the duration of that rapid activity is key.
 By 24 hours after each infestation the fipronil/amitraz/(S)-methoprene combination showed disruption of attachment > 90% for a full month and efficacy > 95% against D. reticulatus for a full month, demonstrating both a rapid and most importantly a consistent performance throughout the treatment period.
 Such consistency would be important for pet owners, who do not want to see engorged ticks on their dogs.
 Moreover, it is expected that the disruption of attachment and efficacy provided by 24 hours would reduce the risk of transmission of many pathogens transmitted by ticks.

 - Brianti E., Pennisi M.G., Brucato G., Risitano A.L., Gaglio G., Lombardo G., Malara D., Fogliazza A. & Giannetto S. Efficacy of the fipronil 10% + (S)-methoprene 9% combination against Rhipicephalus sanguineus in naturally infested dogs: speed of kill, persistant efficacy on immature and adult stages and effect of water.
 Veterinary Parasitology, 2010, 170, 96–103.
-[CrossRef] [PubMed] (In the text)
+[CrossRef] [PubMed] [Google Scholar]

 - Doyle V., Beugnet F. & Carithers D. Comparative efficacy of the combination fipronil-(S)-methoprene and the combination permethrin-imidacloprid against Dermacentor reticulatus, the European dog tick, applied topically to dogs.
 Veterinary Therapeutics, 2005, 6 (4), 303–310.
-(In the text)
+[Google Scholar]

 - Marchiondo A.A., Holdsworth P.A., Green P., Blagburn B.L. & Jacobs D.E.
 World Association for the Advancement of Veterinary Parasitology (WAVVP) guidelines for evaluating the efficacy of parasiticides for the treatment, prevention and control of flea and tick infestation on dogs and cats.
 Veterinary Parasitology, 2007, 145, 332–344.
-[CrossRef] [PubMed] (In the text)
+[CrossRef] [PubMed] [Google Scholar]

 - Prullage J., Hair J., Everett W., Yoon S.Y., Cramer L., Franke S., Cornelison M. & Hunter J. The prevention of attachment and the detachment effects of a novel combination of fipronil, amitraz and (S)-methoprene for Rhipicephalus sanguineus and Dermacentor variabilis on dogs.
 Veterinary Special Edition, 2011, 179 (4), 302–310.
-(In the text)
+[Google Scholar]

 - Tielemans E., Manavella C., Pollmeier M., Chester T., Murphy M. & Gale B. Comparative acaricidal efficacy of the topically applied combinations fipronil/(S)-methoprene, permethrin/ imidacloprid and metaflumizone/amitraz against Dermacentor reticulatus, the Eurpean dog tick (Ornate dog tick, Fabricius, 1794) in dogs.
 Parasite, 2010, 17, 343–348.
-[CrossRef] [EDP Sciences] [PubMed] (In the text)
+[CrossRef] [EDP Sciences] [PubMed] [Google Scholar]

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.